 A Program of St. David’s Foundation: Dental Van

 Parental consent is required for students to be screened or treated.
 Those targeted students who were not screened typically lacked parental consent for the process.
-Since SY 2010-11 service has been provided to 27 campuses, with 9611 students in need being treated in the most recent school year.
-Of students screened in SY 2012-13, 45.4% were identified with untreated decay, a reduction from 45% the prior year.
-Nearly all students identified with a dental need and parent consent received treatment at no cost to their families, an effort valued at $2.4 million by St. David’s Foundation.
+In SY 2013-14 service was expanded from 27 to 34 AISD campuses, with 9250 students in need being offered treatment.
+Of students screened in SY 2013-14, 30% were identified with untreated decay, a reduction from 45% the prior year.
+Nearly all students identified with a dental need and parent consent received treatment at no cost to their families, an effort valued at $2.9 million by St. David’s Foundation.

-A decrease in students receiving preventive sealants, comlemented by decreasese among those receiving restorative care only (such as fillings, is complemented by an increase in those who receive sealants, or sealants and restoration.
-This outcome is the result of several factors, including a change in the clinical model to focus more on prevention, enhancing staff capacity by having all dental assistants now ‘sealant certified’, and expanding by grade level the number of students screened for sealants.
-The St. David’s Foundation Dental program screens 71% of its targeted economically disadvantaged students, significantly exceeding a Healthy People 2020 guideline that 28% of children be screened.
+The dramatic increase in students receiving preventive sealants, comlemented by decreasese among those receiving restorative care only (such as fillings) reflects a change in clinical practice beginning in SY 2012-13.
+The change in the clinical model was augmented by enhancing staff capacity by having all dental assistants now ‘sealant certified’, and expanding by grade level the number of students screened for sealants.
+In SY 2013-14 the St. David’s Foundation Dental program screened 83% of its targeted economically disadvantaged students, significantly exceeding a Healthy People 2020 guideline that 28% of children be screened.
 Over time, it is anticipated that the change in clinical practice will reduce the proportion of students screened who have untreated decay.

 A Program of Children’s Health Express: Reducing Barriers to Health Care Access

 Dell Children’s Medical Center operates the Children’s Health Express Mobile Pediatric Care Van (CHE).
 Care is in collaboration with SHS.
 With recent program changes, mobile pediatric staff can now serve as the primary care provider for students who lack access to a provider.
-In calendar year 2012 CHE provided 1292 medical encounters to 664 children.
+From January-June, 2014 CHE provided 595 medical encounters and 477 outreach contacts.
 Of the patients served, 75% are uninsured and 40% are not insurable.
-An additional 565 children were served at a variety of health fairs targeting high need communities.
-The CHE is also mobilized to address various unexpected health needs that arise throughout the school year.

 In SY 2009-10, CHE received a HRSA grant to serve pregnant/parenting students on targeted AISD campuses in an effort to reduce their out-of-class time for medical reasons, and improve school and health outcomes.
 Grant funding has concluded, but because the program was successful, CHE has funded the program for an additional year with help from Dell Children’s Medical Center, while sustainability funds are sought.